medizininformatik-initiative/feasibility-deploy/feasibility-triangle/README.md

 ## Overview

-The Feasibility Triangle is composed of three components:
+The Feasibility Triangle is composed of four components:

 1. A Middleware Client (AKTIN or DSF)
 2. A Feasibility Analysis Request Executor (FLARE)
 3. A FHIR Server (Blaze)
 4. Reverse Proxy (NGINX)

-The Feasibility Triangle also comes with a reverse proxy, which provides a basic auth for the FHIR Server and the FLARE component, so that they can be integrated into a sites multi server infrastructure.
+The reverse proxy allows for integration into a site's multi-server infrastructure.
+It also provides basic auth capability for FHIR server and FLARE components.

-The triangle can be set up in different ways depending on which components and whether FHIR Search or CQL is to be used.
+### CQL Support

+[CQL](https://cql.hl7.org) is supported.
+If your FHIR server **does not** support CQL itself then the FLARE component must be used as a kind of translation mediator.

+### Component Interchangeability

+All components work with well-defined interfaces making them interchangeable.
+Thus, there are different middleware clients and FHIR servers to chose from.

-This leads to the following setup Options:
+This leads to the following setup options:

-AKTIN - FLARE (FHIR Search) - FHIR Server (not CQL ready) AKTIN - FHIR Server (CQL ready)
+- AKTIN - FLARE (FHIR Search) - FHIR Server (not CQL ready)
+- AKTIN - FHIR Server (CQL ready)
-DSF - FLARE (FHIR Search) - FHIR Server (not CQL ready) DSF - FHIR Server (CQL ready)
+- DSF - FLARE (FHIR Search) - FHIR Server (not CQL ready)

-The components all work with defined interfaces and can be exchanged if a component with equivalent capabilities is provided by the site.
+- DSF - FHIR Server (CQL ready)

-In this manner the FHIR Server provided here (Blaze) can be exchanged for a FHIR server of choice, which either offers CQL or the required FHIR Search capabilities.
+**_When choosing a FHIR server, make sure it supports either CQL or the required FHIR search capabilities._**

 ## Setting up the Feasibility Triangle